impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ah-content.md

 It looks intimidating, but it's actually pretty straightforward:

  - The `sed` command, which we talked about before.
 It's a command to read in a certain file, perform actions on each line of that file, and output the results to a new file.
  - A single (although rather long) string with a bunch of nearly-identical commands in it.
-These commands are called ["scripts"](https://web.archive.org/web/20220611195519/https://www.gnu.org/software/sed/manual/html_node/sed-script-overview.html){:target="_blank" rel="noopener"}.
+These commands are called ["scripts"](https://web.archive.org/web/20220611195519/https://www.gnu.org/software/sed/manual/html_node/sed-script-overview.html){:target="_blank" rel="noopener" }.
  - A filename representing the input to run these commands against.
 In this case, the filename is `Makefile.in`.
  - The `>` symbol to redirect the output from `STDOUT` to another destination
  - A 2nd filename to act as the destination which the output gets redirected to.
 In this case, that's a file named `Makefile`.